 In a visually-driven approach to posture, one might correct a tendency to slump by simply pulling the shoulders back.
-In Aston-Patterning, we would investigate the cause of the slump and work to establish better structural support for the entire shoulder girdle.
-The visual approach provides a quick fix to the immediate problem, but ends up adding another layer of tension to the body.
-Aston-Patterning, however, addresses the root cause of imbalance and assists the participant in finding the best alignment for their unique body.
+In Aston Kinetics, we would investigate the cause of the slump and work to establish better structural support for the entire shoulder girdle.
+The visual approach provides a quick fix to the immediate problem but ends up adding another layer of tension to the body.
+Aston Kinetics, however, addresses the root cause of imbalance and assists the participant in finding the best alignment for their unique body.
 This is the great posture we should strive for: one that allows us to relax into the natural balance that our structure offers while also providing for optimal function.

 How functional are your current postural patterns?
 Does your posture (either in sitting or in standing) put undue strain on your body, or does it offer support while still allowing your joints and muscles optimal range and flexibility?
 This is a very complex question, but one that we should ask ourselves if we want to cut down on needless muscular stress and enhance our musical performance.
 Thankfully we have, in our breath, a useful tool in determining how well our current postural patterns serve us.

-Amanda Farasat is a staff member of the Anshutz Health and Wellness Center, where she helps people release long-held tension and pain patterns, while also teaching them how to use their bodies with greater ease and efficiency.
+Amanda Skidmore is a staff member of the Anschutz Health and Wellness Center, where she helps people release long-held tension and pain patterns, while also teaching them how to use their bodies with greater ease and efficiency.
 For more information, give us a call or visit the front desk.